-Edmonton, Alberta’s capital, is North America’s northernmost metropolitan area with a population of over one million.
-It is home to one of the largest malls in North America – West Edmonton Mall—and is a well-known festival city, hosting several festivals year-round.
+Edmonton is Alberta’s capital and is North America’s northernmost metropolitan area.
+With a population of over one million, it is home to one of the largest malls in North America – West Edmonton Mall.
+Edmonton is also a well-known festival city, hosting several festivals every year.

 Canada’s Most Liveable Neighbourhoods

 Liveability is about quality of life at a local level.
 A neighbourhood’s dynamism, or lack thereof, involves a delicate convergence between independent small businesses, public institutions, arts and culture, green spaces and housing, to name a few.
 The COVID-19 tragedy will impact neighbourhood ecosystems differently across the country, just as the virus itself has.
 Yet, civic/local pride has been proliferating throughout this crisis in inspiring ways, giving Canadians hope that micro-economies, including real estate, have the resilience to be restored in the near and mid-term.

 To learn more about liveability in Canada’s biggest housing markets, read the RE/MAX 2020 Liveability Report.